daveabiy/help_a_hermatologist_out/README.md

 <img src="figures/f1_score.PNG" width="384" height="681">

 ***
-## Donwloading the data
+> ### Donwloading the data
+ code is given in the jupyter notebook.
+Makesure you adjust the path according to where you download it
 ***
- Uncomment the code below to download the dataset.
-Makesure you adjust the path according to where you download it
+> ### Specify the data path and the labels
+Data augementation has been made and is saved in the path.
+Labels are automatically taken from the folder names of withn the dataset different datasets have different concentration of the labels
+***
+> ### create a pandas metadata
+Use the functions given in the libraries folder
+***
+> ### update the pandas file with different statistical qualities of the images For data visualization, it is helpful to do different statistical measurements, incluidng min, max, std, mean.
+They are then included with the metadata
+***

 ###  Authors

 > Armin Gruber